-5.10 Socio-economic Baseline
+5.10 SOCIO-ECONOMIC

-The largest part of EPL 7172 is located in the Otjozondjupa Region with a tiny part located within the Oshikoto Region.
 Otjozondjupa is one of the bigger regions of Namibia and is located in the northern half of the country, bordering the Khomas and Omaheke Regions in the south, the Erongo and Kunene Regions in the west and the Oshikoto, Kavango-West and Kavango-East Regions in the north.
 In the east the region stretches along the international border with Botswana.
 The Oshikoto Region includes a large part of the Etosha National Park to its west, and is bordered by the Omusati and Oshana Regions in the west, the Ohangwena to the north and Kavango-West and Otjozondjupa Regions to the east.